-The below tables and figures highlight the number of reported domestic violence cases through Police/private and strangulations recorded by Queensland Police.
+The below tables and figures highlight the number of reported domestic violence cases reported through police officers and private domestic violence orders recorded by Queensland Police.
 GCPHN acknowledges that the below data tables and figures are a under representation as not all incidents are reported.

-In 2019 there was 2,976 reported domestic violence applications including 2,260 from Police and 716 through private applications.
+In 2019 there was 2,976 reported domestic violence applications, including 2,260 from police and 716 through private applications.